salesforce-marketingcloud/MC-Cordova-Plugin/README.md

 ### MCCordovaPlugin.logSdkState([successCallback], [errorCallback])
-Instructs the native SDK to log the SDK state to the native logging system (Logcat for Android and OS_Log for iOS).
+Instructs the native SDK to log the SDK state to the native logging system (Logcat for Android and Xcode/Console.app for iOS).
 This content can help diagnose most issues within the SDK and will be requested by the Marketing Cloud support team.

 **Kind**: static method of <code>[MCCordovaPlugin](#module_MCCordovaPlugin)</code>